open-fun/auth-service/README.md

 * Docker-compose

 run from root of the project: `./mvnw clean install`
 Note: First time it has to run a long time as docker images are downloaded.
-After that it takes about one-two minutes to do fll build with tests and docker generation.
+After that it takes about one-two minutes to do full build with tests and docker generation.
 To run service do `docker-compse up` form project folder.
 The service is accesible at localhost:8082 (check docker-compose.yml configs).